hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 [`aws_acm_certificate_validation`](acm_certificate_validation.html) to request a DNS validated certificate, deploy the required validation records and wait for validation to complete.

+Domain validation through E-Mail is also supported but should be avoided as it requires a manual step outside of Terraform.

 ## Example Usage

 ```hcl